So this one's pretty simple:

 Dick: What can I say, it's in the name!

-- Double-entendres aside, this name is such an important part of who he is that when he was Put on a Bus in 2018 via gunshot-induced brain damage, amnesia, and deciding to rename himself as "Ric" as a symbol that he absolutely refused to be Nightwing ever again there was absolutely nobody who was okay with it (yes, especially the "Ric" thing).
+- Double-entendres aside, this name is such an important part of who he is that when he was Put on a Bus in 2018 via gunshot-induced brain damage, amnesia, and deciding to rename himself as "Ric" as a symbol that he absolutely refused to be Nightwing ever again, there was absolutely no one who was okay with it (yes, especially the "Ric" thing).

 - A variant, also played by William Atherton: Walter Peck from Ghostbusters (1984), the Obstructive Bureaucrat who eventually shuts down the ghost containment chamber, setting all the ghosts that were captured free to rampage throughout New York City.
 You might even say Peck is something of an inversion, thanks to Venkman's legendary burn:

-Stantz: "Everything was fine with our system until the power grid was shut off by Dickless here!"The Mayor: "Is this true?"Venkman: "Yes sir, it's true...
+Stantz: "Everything was fine with our system until the power grid was shut off by Dickless here!"Peck: They caused an explosion!The Mayor: "Is this true?"Venkman: "Yes, it's true...
 This man has no dick."

 - Richard "Dick the Ripper" Ripley, from Out of Sight.
 On the national level, he defrauded innocent people to the tune of multi-millions.
 On a personal level, he seemed to promise Jack Foley a white-collar job with upward mobility, when in reality it turns out he'd be a low-level, low-paid security guard.